eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

 Next release includes the following **Documentation features**:

 * DDS Router execution from a provided Docker image.
 * Update all examples of *yaml* configuration files to be consistent with the new *yaml* configuration version.
 * High-level repository structure description and developer contribution guidelines.
+* Improved and extended :ref:`topic_filtering` section according to the new dynamic topic discovery functionality.